Existence of constant mean curvature surfaces with controlled topology in 3-manifolds: Regularity and multiplicity one

 since $\rho\chi_\eta$ vanishes in a neighborhood of $u(\partial\omega)$.
 Thus the previous computations imply (letting $r\to 0$ after taking the limit $\eta\to 0$)

-Now one shows exactly as in the last part of the proof of Proposition 7.7 in \cite{Pigati-FB} that $\mathcal{H}^1(u(\partial\omega\cap\mathcal{B}_\varepsilon))\to 0$ as $\varepsilon\to 0$ and that--- writing $\rho_\varepsilon$ instead of $\rho$ to mark the dependence on $\varepsilon$--- $\rho_\varepsilon\circ u\to 0$ a.e. in $\mathcal{G}$ and $\int_\omega\lvert d\rho_\varepsilon\rvert(u)\lvert du\rvert^2\to 0$ as $\varepsilon\to 0$.
+Now one shows exactly as in the last part of the proof of Proposition 7.7 in \cite{Pigati-FB} that $\mathcal{H}^1(u(\partial\omega\cap\mathcal{B}_\varepsilon))\to 0$ as $\varepsilon\to 0$ and that--- writing $\rho_\varepsilon$ instead of $\rho$ to mark the dependence on $\varepsilon$--- $\rho_\varepsilon\circ u\to 1$ a.e. in $\mathcal{G}$ and $\int_\omega\lvert d\rho_\varepsilon\rvert(u)\lvert du\rvert^2\to 0$ as $\varepsilon\to 0$.
 Therefore the desired statement follows from \eqref{eq: last-step-weak-form-and-regularity}. \end{proof}

-\begin{corollary} The map $u$ is a branched $H$-CMC immersion on the components of $\Sigma$ where it is not constant, meaning that the points $x\in \Sigma$ with $\nabla u(x)=0$ are isolated in any such component. \end{corollary} \begin{proof} By Theorem \ref{thm: smoothness-and-equation}, it is enough to show that if $u$ is not constant on a component $\Sigma_i$ of $\Sigma$, the the points $x\in \Sigma_i$ such that $\nabla u(x)=0$ are isolated.
-Let $x$ be such a point, let $\varphi: U\to B_1(0)$ be a chart centered at $x$.
-Recall that $u$ (regarded as a function on $B_1(0)$ satisfies \eqref{eq: PDE-system-CMC}, and so in particular
+\begin{corollary} The map $u$ is a branched $H$-CMC immersion on the components of $\Sigma$ where it is not constant, meaning that the points $x\in \Sigma$ with $\nabla u(x)=0$ are isolated in any such component. \end{corollary} \begin{proof} By Theorem \ref{thm: smoothness-and-equation}, it is enough to show that if $u$ is not constant on a component $\Sigma_i$ of $\Sigma$, then the points $x\in \Sigma_i$ such that $\nabla u(x)=0$ are isolated.
+Let $x$ be such a point, let $\varphi: U\to B_1(0)$ be a conformal chart centered at $x$.
+Recall that $u$ (regarded as a function on $B_1(0)$) satisfies \eqref{eq: PDE-system-CMC} and is smooth, and so in particular (taking $U$ smaller if necessary)

 for some constant $K$ depending on $x$, $\varphi$ and $u$.
-We now apply Theorem 1 and 2 of \cite{Hartman-Wintner}\footnote{The results of \cite{Hartman-Wintner} are stated for scalar functions, but the proof also work for vector valued functions satisfying \eqref{eq: assumption - HW}.} to $u$ to $u$.
+We now apply Theorem 1 and 2 of \cite{Hartman-Wintner}\footnote{The results of \cite{Hartman-Wintner} are stated for scalar functions, but the proofs also work for vector valued functions satisfying \eqref{eq: assumption - HW}.} to $u$.
 Let